Four causes

 The four "causes" are not mutually exclusive.
 For Aristotle, several, preferably four, answers to the question "why" have to be given to explain a phenomenon and especially the actual configuration of an object.
 For example, if asking why a table is such and such, an explanation in terms of the four causes would sound like this: This table is solid and brown because it is made of wood (matter); it does not collapse because it has four legs of equal length (form); it is as it is because a carpenter made it, starting from a tree (agent); it has these dimensions because it is to be used by humans (end).

 Aristotle distinguished between intrinsic and extrinsic causes.
 Matter and form are intrinsic causes because they deal directly with the object, whereas efficient and finality causes are said to be extrinsic because they are external.

 Thomas Aquinas demonstrated that only those four types of causes can exist and no others.
 He also introduced a priority order according to which "matter is made perfect by the form, form is made perfect by the agent, and agent is made perfect by the finality."
 Hence, the finality is the cause of causes or, equivalently, the queen of causes.

 Definition of "cause"

 In his philosophical writings, Aristotle used the Greek word αἴτιον (aition), a neuter singular form of an adjective.
 The Greek word had meant, perhaps originally in a "legal" context, what or who is "responsible," mostly but not always in a bad sense of "guilt" or "blame."
 Alternatively, it could mean "to the credit of" someone or something.
 The appropriation of this word by Aristotle and other philosophers reflects how the Greek experience of legal practice influenced the concern in Greek thought to determine what is responsible.
 The word developed other meanings, including its use in philosophy in a more abstract sense.

-About a century before Aristotle, the anonymous author of the Hippocratic text On Ancient Medicine had described the essential characteristics of a cause as it is considered in medicine:We must, therefore, consider the causes of each [medical] condition to be those things which are such that, when they are present, the condition necessarily occurs, but when they change to another combination, it ceases.
+Aristotle, in The Metaphysics V.3, defines a cause as, "...that from which, as something intrinsic, a thing comes to be..."
+Some later scholastics redefined a cause as, "that from which something proceeds."